Working to end sexual assault in Maryland

 - Strong verbal and written communications skills.
 Performing arts or debating experience preferred.
 Ability to communicate in person, by phone, via email, and in writing required.

-- Fluent in English; fluency in Spanish preferred.
+- Fluent in English; fluency in Spanish required.

 - Access to a car and valid drivers license; this position requires travel within the State of Maryland.
 Out of state travel required 1-3 times annually.

 - Skilled and enthusiastic about developing ways to share legal and general information via technology, including social media and website.

 - Ability to work remotely (equipment is provided by agency).
 Ability to work in office in Silver Spring Maryland when public health recommendations permit.